 Unfortunately, a lot of the science that makes big history possible now, including all the dating techniques that allow us now to put absolute dates on events in the remote past, wasn’t available when he wrote.
 Since his time, big history has become possible in a way it was not before, because of a whole series of scientific breakthroughs in the middle of the 20th century.

-…very few historians work closely with biologists, or geologists, or astronomers—and the result is a fragmented vision of reality.
-And that’s what we seem to teach in most of our schools and universities: a vision of reality in which you get a bit of chemistry, a bit of history, a bit of this, a bit of that, but no coherence.
+…very few historians work closely with biologists, geologists, or astronomers—and the result is a fragmented vision of reality.
+That’s what we seem to teach in most of our schools and universities: a vision of reality in which you get a bit of chemistry, a bit of history, a bit of this, a bit of that, but no coherence.

-So it’s possible now in a way that it wasn’t before, and yet oddly, “universal histories” have been quite unfashionable in recent decades.
+It’s possible now in a way that it wasn’t before, and yet oddly, “universal histories” have been unfashionable in recent decades.
 Modern education focuses almost exclusively on specialized knowledge.
 For example, most history teaching and scholarship is concerned with just the last 2,000 years, and most of that with the last 300 or 400 years.

-And very few historians work closely with biologists, or geologists, or astronomers—and the result is a fragmented vision of reality.
-And that’s what we seem to teach in most of our schools and universities: a vision of reality in which you get a bit of chemistry, a bit of history, a bit of this, a bit of that, but no coherence.
+Very few historians work closely with biologists, geologists, or astronomers—and the result is a fragmented vision of reality.
+This is what we seem to teach in most of our schools and universities: A vision of reality in which you get a bit of chemistry, a bit of history, a bit of this, a bit of that, but no coherence.

 Understanding “A Bit” of Everything

-Now, this fragmented vision of reality that we teach in the modern world is profoundly unsatisfying.
+This fragmented vision of reality that we teach in the modern world is profoundly unsatisfying.
 The problem and its solution are described very well in a book that a physicist wrote in 1944 about the origins of life.
-The physicist was Erwin Schrödinger.
-His dates are 1887 to 1961.
+The physicist was Erwin Schrödinger, from 1887 to 1961.
 He wrote a book on the origins of life after giving a series of lectures on the subject in Dublin in 1943.

-Now, he was acutely aware that he was a physicist—he was one of the pioneers of quantum physics—but he was not really qualified to write a book on life.
+Schrödinger was acutely aware that he was a physicist—he was one of the pioneers of quantum physics—but he was not qualified to write a book on life.
 Yet, he argued, a unified understanding of reality was vital, and that required that scholars be prepared to cross disciplines.
-So if no one else would do it … Let me quote Schrödinger.
 He puts it very well: